trinker/sentimentr/README.md

 **sentimentr** that may give better results than a simple lookup dictionary approach that does not consider valence shifters.
-The equation used by the algorithm to assign value to polarity of each sentence fist utilizes the a sentiment dictionary (e.g., Jockers, [(2017)](https://github.com/mjockers/syuzhet)) to tag polarized words.
+The equation used by the algorithm to assign value to polarity of each sentence fist utilizes a sentiment dictionary (e.g., Jockers, [(2017)](https://github.com/mjockers/syuzhet)) to tag polarized words.
 Each paragraph
 (*p*<sub>*i*</sub> = {*s*<sub>1</sub>, *s*<sub>2</sub>, ..., *s*<sub>*n*</sub>})